-- Aluminum can cause (in the case of extreme exposure) specific encephalopathy with a dementia syndrome.
+- Aluminum can cause (in the case of extreme exposure) specific encephalopathy with dementia syndrome.

 - This aluminum encephalopathy is a distinct disease entity and is not the same as Alzheimer-type dementia.

 - Elevated aluminum concentrations can be detected in the brains of Alzheimer’s patients.
-However, it is unclear whether aluminum is the cause of the change, or whether a secondary, independent change (apposition) takes place due to the Alzheimer’s pathology.
+However, it is unclear whether aluminum is the cause of the change or whether a secondary, independent change (apposition) takes place due to Alzheimer’s pathology.

 - Epidemiological studies provide only very uncertain indications of an association between aluminum exposure and Alzheimer’s disease.

 However, although it is controversial, there is growing evidence to support a link between aluminum and Alzheimer’s disease.

 Furthermore, it has been widely accepted that aluminum is a recognized neurotoxin.
 And that it could cause cognitive deficiency and dementia when it enters the brain.